NamburiSrinath/Artificial-Intelligence/README.md

 8. SVM
 9. Tree classifier
 10. Backpropagation
+11. Mobilenet (Project)

 All the discussions regarding the code is written in the reports.
+Please look into the AIReport file for explanation regarding algorithms (1-10) and AI Project for explanation about 11 i.e mobilenet